What does models views disability mean?

-- Knowledge: Comprehensive, specialized, factual and theoretical knowledge within a field of work or study, and an awareness of the boundaries of that knowledge.
+- Knowledge: Comprehensive, specialised, factual and theoretical knowledge within a field of work or study, and awareness of the boundaries of that knowledge.

 - Skills: A comprehensive range of cognitive and practical skills required to develop creative solutions to abstract problems.

 - Responsibility and autonomy: Exercise management and supervision in contexts of work or study activities where there is unpredictable change.
 Review and develop performance of self and others.

 What kind of Specific Competencies do participants need?

 University teachers who will participate in the course must become capable:

 - To demonstrate knowledge and understanding about inclusion as well as about intellectual disabilities adopting inclusive strategies and preventing group exclusion processes in University environments.

 - To apply their knowledge about inclusion and intellectual disabilities to their teaching activities.

 - To choose between alternatives and existing ways to effectively remove barriers to access and offer meaningful learning opportunities.

 - To develop competences to set up learning settings accessible to students with ID, promoting inclusion and prevention of group exclusion in school environments